Loading....

 It’s no surprise, given the country’s close bond with the natural world, in particular its forests and trees, that Japan is a leading player in research into nature therapies.
 Much of this work is backed by the Japanese government.

-How does a Shinrin Yoku session take place ?
+How does a forest bathing session take place ?

 First, your guide will send you all the necessary information a few days before the session to allow you to prepare well and have the right equipment.

-• Leave No Trace and respect for the forest and natural environment ; you will find more information on the website « The Seven Principles of Leave No Trace ».
+• Respect for the forest and natural environment – Leave No Trace – you will find more information on the website « The Seven Principles of Leave No Trace ».

 • Invitations such as connection to our multiple senses, breathing, contemplation, slowness, creativity, silence and listening the natural world, etc…

-Our world, our planet Earth, is in continuous motion so a Shinrin Yoku session will always be different because our feelings, the weather, the season, the group of participants and especially the forest and its natural environment are also constantly changing.
+Our world, our planet Earth, is in continuous motion so forest bathing session will always be different because our feelings, the weather, the season, the group of participants and especially the forest and its natural environment are also constantly changing.

 Let yourself be guided and let go, enjoy the session !